stephenjfox/CustomExtensions/README.md

 - Code quality improvements
   - I wrote lots of this at different stages in my development career
   - Some of the code is fairly amatuer, but I'm looking for someone to help me this endeavor

+- Consistent naming.
+I like the "*Extension" that is seen through a lot of collections package, but using *2 (i.e. "Functions2") isn't bad.
+  - And then there's the extra plurality (String functions go in "Strings", etc)
 - Expert critique
   - This has been my pet project for ages
   - Experienced eyes need to chew it to bits and make me betetr